conexant/driverpatch/README.md

-#The kerenl driver porting guide for Conexant AudioSmart 4-Mic Development Kit.
+# The driver porting guide for Conexant AudioSmart 4-Mic Development Kit.

 Please follow the following step to add drivers to RPi kerenel tree.
 The drive patch is based on RPi kerenl branch "rpi-4.4.y" with kernel